Looking at the World at Low Power

 A third layer is maritime security.

-The Fifth Fleet operates around the Persian Gulf and the Strait of Hormuz.
+The Fifth Fleet operates around the Persian Gulf, the Arabian Sea, the Red Sea, and the Strait of Hormuz.

-The Seventh Fleet operates across the Western Pacific.
+The Seventh Fleet operates across the Western Pacific and into the Indian Ocean.

-Those fleets are supported by alliances and basing agreements extending through Bahrain, Qatar, Kuwait, the United Arab Emirates, Italy, Spain, Japan, South Korea, Singapore, and many other locations.
+These fleets do not operate in isolation.
+They are sustained by a network of alliances, ports, bases, logistics hubs, and security agreements extending through Bahrain, Qatar, Kuwait, the United Arab Emirates, Italy, Spain, Japan, South Korea, Singapore, and many other strategically positioned locations.

-Ships leaving Northern Europe pass through Gibraltar into the Mediterranean.
-Many continue through the Suez Canal, enter the Red Sea, pass Bab el Mandeb, cross the Indian Ocean, transit the Strait of Malacca near Singapore, and continue toward East Asia.
+Ships leaving Northern Europe pass through the Strait of Gibraltar and enter the Mediterranean.
+Many continue through the Suez Canal, descend the Red Sea, pass through Bab el-Mandeb, cross the Indian Ocean, transit the Strait of Malacca near Singapore, and continue toward East Asia.

-Energy leaving the Persian Gulf passes through the Strait of Hormuz before joining those same sea lanes.
+Energy leaving the Persian Gulf must first pass through the Strait of Hormuz before joining many of those same maritime routes.

-Grain moving from the Black Sea reaches the Mediterranean through the Bosporus and Dardanelles under Turkish control.
+Grain and other goods moving from the Black Sea reach the Mediterranean through the Bosporus and the Dardanelles—the Turkish Straits.

 Trade between the Atlantic and Pacific is shortened dramatically by the Panama Canal.

-Trace those routes slowly and the map begins to change.
+Trace these routes slowly, and the map begins to change.

 You stop seeing only countries.